MicrosoftDocs/powerbi-docs/powerbi-docs/create-reports/power-bi-images-tables.md

 ---
 title: Display images in a table, matrix, or slicer in a report
-description: In Power BI Desktop, you create a column with hyperlinks to images.
-Then in either Power BI Desktop or the Power BI service, add those hyperlinks to a report table, matrix, slicer, or multi-row card to display the image.
+description: Learn how to create a column with hyperlinks to images in Power BI Desktop.
+Then, in either Power BI Desktop or the Power BI service, add those hyperlinks to a report table, matrix, slicer, or multi-row card to display the image.
 author: maggiesMSFT
 ms.author: maggies
 ms.reviewer: ''